 In conclusion, it was held that the NAB had failed to discharge its obligation under the Banking Code to notify Rose that he should obtain independent legal advice before singing the guarantees.
 On this basis, the Victorian Court of Appeal confirmed the Supreme Court’s decision that the guarantees were not enforceable.

-Madgwicks’ Senior Associate, Grant Walker, says: “This landmark decision of Victoria’s highest court will have far reaching consequences for consumer banking across Australia, and will add to the already significant pressure on large banks to improve their product disclosure practices and compliance with regulatory obligations aimed at protecting consumers.”
+Madgwicks’ said: “This landmark decision of Victoria’s highest court will have far reaching consequences for consumer banking across Australia, and will add to the already significant pressure on large banks to improve their product disclosure practices and compliance with regulatory obligations aimed at protecting consumers.”